-Basis for the issuing activities of the Company are the regularly updated Debt Issuance Programme (DIP) of € 30 billion that adheres to the European Prospectus Directive, as well as the € 15 billion Multicurrency Commercial Paper Programme (CP Programme).
-VIF is issuing also under standalone documentation.
+Basis for the issuing activities of the Company are the regularly updated Debt Issuance Programme (DIP) of \notin 30 billion that adheres to the European Prospectus Directive, as well as the \notin 15 billion Multicurrency Commercial Paper Programme (CP Programme).
+As of 2023, VIF is also issuing onshore bonds in China, via the Debt Financing Instruments (DFI) program, regulated by the National Association of Financial Market Institutional Investors (NAFMII).
+VIF is issuing also under stand-alone documentation.
 All issues are fully guaranteed by VWAG.